-There were 5,855 subsidy recipients between July 2010 and December 2012, amounting to 0.3 per cent of the total number of KiwiSaver members at that later date.
-This may appear to be a small proportion but the number of people using the withdrawal and the subsidy continues to grow.
-A dampening factor may emerge if rising house prices lead to a scarcity of suitable houses priced under the maximum cap that applies to the subsidy.
+There were 5,855 FDS recipients between July 2010 and December 2012, amounting to 0.3 per cent of the total number of KiwiSaver members at that later date.
+This may appear to be a small proportion but the number of people using the FHW and the FDS continues to grow.
+A dampening factor may emerge if rising house prices lead to a scarcity of suitable houses priced under the maximum cap that applies to the FDS.

-Thus far, the KiwiSaver Home Ownership Package has probably had more impact on the housing market than on the KiwiSaver scheme itself.
-This may be also be true for the foreseeable future, but with the proportion of funds withdrawn reaching more than five per cent of those contributed on a month-by-month basis, the package may come to have a significant impact on financial preparations for retirement.
+Thus far, the First Ownership Package has probably had more impact on the housing market than on the KiwiSaver scheme itself.
+This may be also be true for the foreseeable future but with the proportion of funds withdrawn reaching more than five per cent of those contributed on a month-by-month basis, the package may come to have a significant impact on financial preparations for retirement.